 The endotoxin test is a gel clot assay used to determine whether the test samples contain specific amounts of endotoxin.
 The sample and the limulus amebocyte lysate (LAL) reagent solution are mixed in an endotoxin-free tube and incubated at 37°C for 60 min.
-After the incubation, the tube is tilted to see whether the mixture clots.
-If the sample contains less endotoxin than the standard,the solution remains liquid; whilst if the endotoxin amount is higher than the standard, the mixture will clot at the bottom of the tube.
+After the incubation, the tube is tilted to check whether the mixture clots.
+If the sample contains less amount of endotoxin under the standard, the mixture remains liquid; while if the endotoxin amount is higher than the standard, the mixture will clot at the bottom of the tube.

 Articles in this section

 - What QC is done after plasmid prep?

 - What information should I provide for the plasmid preparation?